Professional roofer installing waterproof roof underlayment on residential house for maximum water protection

 Synthetic Underlayment

-This premium option features a sticky back that adheres directly to the roof deck, creating an impermeable seal around nails and fasteners.
-It's particularly effective in areas prone to ice dams and severe weather.
+This premium option, commonly known as ice and water shield, features a sticky back that adheres directly to the roof deck, creating an impermeable seal around nails and fasteners.
+It is particularly effective in areas prone to ice dams and severe weather.

 Modified Bitumen Underlayment

 Combining asphalt with polymers, this type offers enhanced flexibility and durability.
-It maintains its waterproof properties across a wide range of temperatures.
+It maintains its waterproof properties across a wide range of temperatures and is often used on low slope commercial roofs where standing water is a concern.

 Key Benefits of Waterproof Roof Underlayment

-Superior Water Protection: Unlike standard felt paper, waterproof underlayment won't absorb water, preventing saturation and maintaining its protective barrier even during prolonged exposure to moisture.
+Superior water protection.
+Unlike standard felt paper, waterproof underlayment will not absorb water.
+It maintains its protective barrier even during prolonged exposure to moisture, keeping your deck dry when the shingles above are compromised.

-Enhanced Durability: Modern waterproof materials resist tearing, UV damage, and temperature fluctuations better than traditional alternatives.
+Enhanced durability.
+Modern waterproof materials resist tearing, UV damage, and temperature fluctuations better than traditional alternatives.
+They hold up under foot traffic during installation and maintain their integrity for decades under the roofing material.

-Ice Dam Protection: In cold climates, waterproof roof underlayment prevents water from ice dams from penetrating into your home's structure.
+Ice dam protection.
+In cold climates, waterproof roof underlayment prevents water from ice dams from penetrating into your home's structure.
+This is one of the most common and expensive sources of winter roof damage, and proper underlayment stops it cold.

-Extended Roof Life: By providing an additional moisture barrier, quality underlayment can help extend the overall lifespan of your roofing system.
+Extended roof life.
+By providing an additional moisture barrier, quality underlayment helps extend the overall lifespan of your roofing system.
+A dry deck means less rot, less mold, and a stronger structural foundation for the roof above.

-Improved Energy Efficiency: Some waterproof underlayments include reflective properties that can help reduce heat transfer and improve your home's energy efficiency.
+Improved energy efficiency.
+Some waterproof underlayments include reflective properties that help reduce heat transfer and improve your home's energy efficiency.
+Our radiant barrier products take this a step further with up to 97% radiant heat reflection.

 When Do You Need Waterproof Roof Underlayment?